iam-muzammil-ansari/UserManagementSystem/README.md

 The project is built with the following Spring dependencies:

 - `spring-boot-starter-web`: Starter for building web applications using Spring MVC.
-- `spring-boot-starter-validation`: Starter for using Java Bean Validation with Hibernate Validator.
 - `lombok`: Java library for reducing boilerplate code.

 ## Getting Started